Taape for Tiara

 on the course are mile to go.
 The yellow

-paint numbers on the road are miles from the start line.
+paint numbers on the road are MOM's.
 Any

 See the Time Line